DoTheEvo/Traefik-simplest-step-by-step/README.md

 ### CHAPTER #2 </br>traefik routing to local IP addresses or wherever

-If url should not aim at some docker container, a new file provider is needed.
+If url should aim at something else than a docker container, a new file provider is needed.

 - **create servers.yml** with router and a service.

    **servers.yml**
     ```
     http:
       routers: